BECOME a Berea Celtic Festival FACEBOOK FRIEND.

 Berea Celtic Festival, PO Box 817, Berea, KY 40403

-We are very excited to introduce the 5th Celtic Festival in Berea, KY.
+We are very excited to present the 5th Celtic Festival in Berea, KY.

-Not only is Berea known as the "Folk Arts and Crafts Capital of Kentucky".
-This quaint little town located right on I-75 where the Bluegrass meets the Appalachian is like a bee hive filled with dance and live music with the beautiful Berea College campus right in the center of town.
+Not only is Berea known as the "Folk Arts and Crafts Capital of Kentucky", but this quaint little town located right on I-75 where the Bluegrass meets the Appalachian is like a bee hive filled with dance and live music with the beautiful Berea College campus right in the center of town.